 1. Submit Your Podcast to Directories

-When you submit your podcast to directories, your podcast is automatically mentioned more often online.
-And because Google values online mentions, this will help your podcast rank higher.
+When you submit your podcast to the largest directories like Apple Podcasts, Spotify, TuneIn, Google Podcasts, etc. your podcast is accessible to millions of new listeners.
+And because Google values online mentions, this will help your podcast increase visibility in Google Search

 Find podcast directories, as well as blog directories, for submitting your podcast.

-Here’s a comprehensive list of podcast directories to help you get started!
+Here’s a list of the most popular podcast directories to help you get started!

 2. Create a Website for Your Podcast